The Tree of Life

 "Wisdom is beneficent and kind.
 She is the aura of the power of God, the radiance of the eternal Divine Light, a spotless mirror of God.
 She renews all things, and passing into holy souls from age to age, She produces friends of God and prophets.
 She is firm, but Her ways are ways of pleasantness, and all Her paths are peace.
 She is a Tree of Life to them that lay hold upon Her.
 And Wisdom is far better than weapons of war." –– The Book of Wisdom

 Many if not most religious Jews, Christians and Muslims have not understood that, because even though the terms are mentioned repeatedly in the Hebrew Bible, its meaning is esoteric, and can only be understood be those who actually see the inner Light of God and thereby understand the ultimate secret of the Torah and Tanakh - as Jesus of Nazareth did.

-Again, that Tree of Life is not a literal tree.
-In the traditions of Jewish Kabbalah, the Tree of Life is symbolized by a diagram of the ten Sepheroth or spheres of emanation, and, in the more esoteric Christian and Interfaith tradition of Qabalah, between and around those ten spheres are 22 connecting and related principles.
-And altogether they represent the 32 paths of Wisdom.
+Anyway, in the traditions of Jewish Kabbalah, the Tree of Life is symbolized by a diagram of ten Sepheroth or spheres of emanation.
+And, in the more esoteric Christian and Interfaith tradition of Qabalah, between and around those ten spheres are 22 connecting and related principles.
+And altogether they represent 32 paths of Wisdom.

-You see, the book of Revelation speaks of spiritual revelation and knowledge that can come only from within by and through revelation, and no amount of effort or logic or reasoning or study can attain it.
+You see, John's symbolic book of Revelation speaks of spiritual revelation and knowledge that can come only from within by and through revelation, and no amount of effort or logic or reasoning or study can attain it.
 It is a spiritual gift that comes when you least expect it.

 “And [the angel] showed me a pure river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb.
 In the midst of it, and on either side of the river, there was the Tree of Life, which bare twelve manner of fruits, and yielded her fruit every month, and the leaves of the tree were for the healing of the nations.” — Revelation 22:1-2

 Now, some Christians think the “12 fruits” are the 12 apostles because in Revelation 21:12-14 John had written that an angel had said to him:

 “Come, I will show you the bride, the Lamb's wife.
 And he carried me away in the spirit to a great and high mountain, and showed me that great city, the holy New Jerusalem, descending out of heaven from God, having the glory of God.
 And her light was like a precious stone, even, clear as crystal.
 And [the city] had a great and high wall, and had twelve gates, and at the gates twelve angels and the names of the twelve tribes of the children of Israel.
 On the east three gates; on the north three gates; on the south three gates; and on the west three gates.
-And the wall of the city had twelve foundations, and in them the names of the twelve apostles of the Lamb (Jesus of Nazareth).” – Revelation 21:12-14
+And the wall of the city had twelve foundations, and in them the names of the twelve apostles of the Lamb.” – Revelation 21:9-14

-Key 3 of the Sacred Tarot, titled The Empress, has a crown of 12 stars, which refer to the "twelve manner of fruits," the 12 apostles and signs of the Zodiac, etc. The woman is the symbol for creative intelligence, imagination, reproduction, fruitfulness, and growth.
+The woman in the archetypal image is the symbol for creative intelligence, imagination, reproduction, fruitfulness, and growth.
 She is a pregnant matron, the great mother principle.
-She also symbolizes Venus, the Morning Star, which is why the ghost of Jesus of Nazareth told John that he (Jesus) was the bright and morning star.
+She also symbolizes Venus, the Morning Star, which is why the ghost of Jesus of Nazareth told John that he (Jesus) was the "bright and morning star."

-So, in conclusion, the “Tree of Life” is in a sense synonymous with“Zion,” for both terms speak not of the material world, but of the spiritual realm or heaven, which every human being may realize from within.
+So again, in conclusion, the “Tree of Life” is in a sense synonymous with“Zion” and "New Jeruslaem," for such terms speak not of the material world, but of the spiritual realm or heaven, which every human being may realize from within.